Lightwave MUSIC by John Meisel

 Can my "New Song" be released via your own label SONIC JOY Records ?

 SONIC JOY Records currently releases 6 international projects.
-We are not accepting unsolicited demo enquiries at the current point of time.
+We are not looking for unsolicited demo enquiries at the current point of time.
 However, if your licensed new song of John should be a great match for one of our projects a release may be taken into consideration.
-Feel free to send John a link with your purchased beat and your vocals and if we think that it could make sense, we can talk about a fair cooperation deal.
+Feel free to contact John and if we think that it could make sense, we can talk about a fair cooperation deal.

 Can I register my "New Song" with You Tube content ID (or a similar ID service like that of TuneCore, CD Baby or other providers of audio fingerprint or content identification services) ?

-(However, if you purchase an EXCLUSIVE license and become the sole-owner of a beat/song, you can register it with e.g. YouTube content ID).
+If you purchase a song of John EXCLUSIVELY you ecome the sole-owner of a beat/song, and therefore can register it with e.g. YouTube content ID).

 Are there further restrictions reg. my "New Song ?